delftwaves/swash-docs/docs/getting_started/dblue.rst

 -------------

 Click `here <https://doc.dhpc.tudelft.nl/delftblue/crash-course/>`_ for background information, how the cluster works, and instructions to access the cluster.
 Staff, postdocs, and PhD students have access granted, so no action is needed.
-Master students need to request access.
+MSc students need to request access.

 After login, load the following modules: